 The Health Insurance Portability and Accountability Act (HIPAA) is US legislation that was signed into law by President Bill Clinton in 1996.
 This law, enacted through regulations overseen by the Department of Health and Human Services (HHS), sets rules for the protection of healthcare information (called protected health information, or PHI) and the ability to maintain coverage when your employment changes.
-One of the core elements of HIPAA is the protection of electronic protected health information (ePHI) through physical, technical and administrative defenses.
+One of the core elements of HIPAA is the protection of electronic protected health information (ePHI) through physical, technical, disciplinary and administrative defenses.

 HIPAA applies to two types of organizations, covered entities and business associates.
 While covered entities are organizations involved in healthcare payment, operations, and treatment, business associates are institutions that process patient data in the course of performing services for covered entities and their business associates.
 Companies within both of these categories need HIPAA-compliant storage and to generally follow the parameters established by the HHS.